torvalds/linux/Documentation/i2c/writing-clients.rst

 create i2c_client objects for each I2C device.

-I2C device drivers using this binding model work just like any other kind of driver in Linux:  they provide a probe() method to bind to those devices, and a remove() method to unbind.
+I2C device drivers using this binding model work just like any other kind of driver in GNU/Linux:  they provide a probe() method to bind to those devices, and a remove() method to unbind.

 ::